sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Aptoide/README.md

 # Substores within Aptoide Store

 Aptoide Store is, in fact, a collection of several application stores.
 Anyone is free to start their own application store and publish them on Aptoide Store.
-One can then “subscribe” to these stores to broaden search results. _Jolla Ltd has no visibility to and control over those stores._
+One can then “subscribe” to these stores to broaden search results. _Jolla has no visibility to and control over those stores._

 Use the "Store" Button of the toolbar to get familiar with this feature.